 My alarm went off at half past four.
 As I waited outside in the dark for my taxi to show up to take me to the bus station, a man appeared from the shadows of the restaurant, and I jumped, startled from being in a half-asleep state.
-He was the security guard and after seeing that I was awake, he brought me a cup of Arabic tea.
-There’s nothing like having a sugary drink at 5am and since it would be rude not to accept his hospitality, I gulped it down.
+He was the security guard, and after seeing that I was awake, he brought me a cup of Arabic tea.
+There’s nothing like having a sugary drink at 5am, and since it would have been rude not to accept his hospitality, I gulped it down.

 I told my taxi driver to take me to the main bus station to go to Dana.
 “Oh no,” he said, “It leaves from the other bus station.”
 After much discussion, I decided to trust the driver.
 We arrived at the second bus station at 5:35am.
 No bus yet.
 Suddenly, the neighboring mosque began the call to prayer.
-The next thing I know my taxi driver is jogging away, yelling back over his shoulder that he will “be right back.”
-Upon seeing my look of surprise, he turns around to toss me the car keys—as if that will put me at ease.
+The next thing I knew, my taxi driver was jogging away, yelling back over his shoulder that he’d “be right back.”
+Upon seeing my look of surprise, he tossed me the car keys—as if that would put me at ease.

 I stood there dumbfounded in a crowd rushing to the mosque.
 I can only imagine what people thought as they looked at me, a blonde white girl leaning against a taxi by herself in a small town before dawn.
-If I said I stopped a few people in their tracks that would be an understatement.
+If I said I stopped a few people in their tracks, that would be an understatement.
 My taxi driver returned from the mosque at 5:50, just 10 minutes shy of the bus departure.
 After another five minutes, there was still no bus, so he asked around.
 Several people said the bus was actually leaving from the main station.
 We jumped in the car and drove to the main station.
-By some miracle, my driver spots it on the street as it is getting ready to pull away.
+By some miracle, my driver spotted it on the street as it was getting ready to pull away.
 I practically leapt out of the car and grabbed my things.
-As I’m boarding the bus, the driver tells me that he’s not taking the direct highway to Dana so I will need to switch buses at some point.
-I’m just so relieved that I made it before he pulled away that I didn’t care.
+As I was boarding the bus, the driver told me that he wasn’t taking the direct highway to Dana, so I’d need to switch buses at some point.
+I was just so relieved that I’d made it before he pulled away that I didn’t care.

 I didn’t believe him and walked away.
 I crossed the street, bought a couple of bananas, and turned around to see the taxi driver still there.
 I thought about the situation.
 I slowly realized that he was probably telling the truth.
-In Jordan, Friday is a weekend day and it is a day that is traditionally meant for families.
+In Jordan, Friday is a weekend day, and it’s a day traditionally meant for families.
 I made a snap decision, walked back to the driver, bartered for a better fare, and we were on our way to Dana.

-Laura Walker runs the website, A Wandering Sole.
-She’s been backpacking around the world for seven months by herself and is not afraid just because she is a girl.
+Laura Walker runs the website A Wandering Sole.
+She’s been backpacking around the world for seven months by herself and isn’t afraid just because she’s a girl.
 You can get more travel tips from her website or check back here every other Thursday for more stories by her.